lfenzo/lfenzo.github.io/content/projects/data-science/machine-learning/inmet-solar-sao-paulo.md

 ![](https://raw.githubusercontent.com/lfenzo/ml-solar-sao-paulo/master/img/overview_p1_borderless.png "Procedure 1: site-specific training schematic view. ")

 The first step was to obtain site-specific models trained and tuned with historical meteorological data collected in each one of the collection sites of the area of study.
 The models and predictions in this procedure are said to be "site-specific" in the sense that, in this stage, no data is shared across stations; all training and tuning carried out in station `s0` is performed only with data from `s0`.
 This is only possible bacause all stations follow the same standards when recording meteorological data.
-The dataset used to train the models to predict $\hat{R}_{ts + 1}$, the ratiation for the next hour, followed the given format:
+The dataset used to train the models to predict $\hat{R}_{ts + 1}$, the radiation for the next hour followed the given format:

 $$ (ts, B, D, H, P, T, R, W_s, W_d) \rightarrow \hat{R}_{ts + 1} $$

 The Machine Learning algorithms used to train the site-specific models are shown below.
-For each one of the training algorithms hyperparameters search routines also were conducted and the fitted models were all combined into a [Stacking Regressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.StackingRegressor.html).
-At the end of this step we expect to produce one ensemble of trained models per training site.
+For each one of the training algorithms hyperparameters search routines also were conducted and the fitted models were all combined into a [Stacking Regressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.StackingRegressor.html). **At the end of this step we expect to produce one ensemble of trained models per meteorological station**.

 - [Multi-layer Perceptron](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html) (Dense Neural Network - NN)
 - [Support Vector Machine](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html) (SVM)